DAXGRID/open-ftth-overview/Route Network Editing Details/README.md

-Route Network Editing Commands and Events
+Route Network Editing Commands and Events (Happy Paths)
 ==============================

-Use Case 1: New lonely route segment digitized by User
+Use Case 1: New lonely route segment digitized by user
 -------------------
 The user draws a new route segment in the map, that don’t start or end at any existing route nodes or crosses any existing route segments

 ![image text](Images/lonely-route-segment-digitized.png)

 Now, because the route network is mapped to a graph (vertices and edges), the system must help the user create eventually missing nodes.

-In this case, both ends of the drawn route segment in not snapped to any existing route nodes, so two new route nodes must be added to the route network event topic before the route segment draw by the user is added.
+In this case, both ends of the drawn route segment in not snapped to any existing route nodes, so two new route nodes must be added to the route network event topic before the route segment drawn by the user can be added.

 **Events emitted to event.route-network topic:**